 However, I pull myself together and start the descent.
 The trails are long, winding down with little wooden bridge crossings (and with rocks).
 My arms barely keep up with the jolting sensations.
 As I catch up to the others, the group immediately goes again and I wonder, with the “bingo-wing” (arm workout, if my arms will survive the continued descent.
 Michelle, like a champion, who previously (last year) was the last one, hangs back to make sure I don’t kill myself.

 The descent continues and the group stops a couple more times … waiting for the slowest mountain biker ever to catch up.
-Eventually, the main group leaves the four of us—yes, I am literally that slow that people couldn’t wait—and we continue down the McIntyre Creek trail, which feels like it is taking eternity to finish.
+Eventually, the main group leaves the four of us—yes, I am literally that slow that people couldn’t wait—and we continue down the McDonald Creek Trail, which feels like it is taking eternity to finish.
 The concentration required and the body commitment to keep on point, as exhaustion is slowly setting in … mountain biking still isn’t fun yet; it’s mostly terrifying and requires a lot of skill that my body has zero muscle memory for.

 I start to waver as I reach a rather-large tree root on the trail; and, for a moment, my concentration is elsewhere and my front tire dips down.
 Then, like a slow-motion slapstick comedy, I fall head first off of Grasshopper and down the hill into some juniper bushes.
 Surprisingly, I have only a few cuts, scrapes and bruises … and I smell wonderful.
 As I get back on my bike, I decide it is time to munch on some snacks to boost my energy level.